auth0/docs/articles/quickstart/native/ios-swift/01-login.md

 ---
 title: Login
-description: This guide demonstrates how to integrate Auth0 with any new or existing iOS / macOS application using the Auth0.swift SDK.
+description: This guide demonstrates how to integrate Auth0 with any new or existing iOS / macOS app using the Auth0.swift SDK.
 seo_alias: swift
 budicon: 448
 topics: